 Cornell is a member of the American Association of Indian Studies, which offers fellowships for intensive study in India or Hindi, Bengali, and Tamil.
 There are study abroad options in universities or study abroad programs in various regions of India.

 Students may spend a term or year in Mongolia, Korea, Vietnam, Indonesia, Thailand, Singapore, or the Philippines, or choose to study about Asia at the School of Oriental and African Studies in London, or the Faculty of Asian Studies at the Australian National University.
 Undergraduates should consult Cornell Abroad (300 Caldwell Hall); graduate students should inquire at the East Asia Program (140 Uris Hall), South Asia Program (170 Uris Hall), or Southeast Asia Program (180 Uris Hall) offices.

 Summer Study, Research, and Service Travel Grants

 You can have the opportunity to spend part of a summer in an Asian country on an Asian Studies Summer Study, Research, and Service Travel Grant that would provide funding for travel and living expenses.
-Applications are due in mid-February.
+Applications are due February 23rd.
 Decisions are made before Spring break, to allow students to plan accordingly.

 Students receiving grants are responsible for managing all aspects of their trip including: